rfreidel/FreeBSD_Linux_Game_Launcher/README.md

+# I recommend not using this code
+(except as an example of poorly written code)

 Linux Gaming with Arch Linux ennvironment

 Let's go through the steps to install the necessary packages and set up your environment correctly.